drpcorg/chotki/ARCHITECTURE.md

 with `name=`, e.g. `STABLE=cone 1e-402`.
 Later, that alias can
 be used in place of an argument in any command.
 Aliases are stored, so they survive restarts.
-But they are not replicated to other hosts unless through snaphot duplication.
+But they are not replicated to other hosts unless through snapshot duplication.

 Convention: object aliases are `lowercase`, class aliases are `CamelCase` and version vector aliases are `UPPERCASE`.